-It’s a funny thing, though – being a Welsh web designer born in “Newport, Monmouthshire,” as it was then.
-Monmouthshire was “mostly English” until 1972 (hush, now – you won’t get 20 years of web experience from a Millennial…).
+It’s a funny thing, though — being a Welsh web designer born in “Newport, Monmouthshire,” as it was.
+Monmouthshire was “mostly English” until 1972.
 It still is, in terms of language, though at least schools now teach Welsh.

-Anyway, having grown up around Chepstow, Monmouth and Bristol, I’m very much a man of Gwent, though with West Glamorgan roots.
-Still, years working across South Wales as an archaeologist taught me enough of Wales’ history to take real pride in it.
+In fact, having grown up around Newport (Casnewydd), Chepstow, Monmouth, Cardiff and Bristol, I’m very much a man of Gwent.
+Still, my roots in Glamorgan and years working on archaeological digs across South Wales taught me enough Welsh history to take real pride in it.

 Cymru am byth!